What Is Stage 5 CKD?

 The final stage of chronic kidney disease (CKD) is referred to as stage 5 CKD, end-stage kidney disease (ESKD), and end-stage renal disease (ESRD).
 At this stage, your kidneys are about to fail, or you’re already in kidney failure.
-Your nephrologist will help you decide the right course of action for your treatment plan, whether dialysis and/or a kidney transplant.
-Here’s what you can anticipate from stage 5 CKD, including life expectancy with and without further treatment.
+At this point, your nephrologist (kidney doctor), family members, and spiritual advisor can help you decide the right course of action to take regarding further treatment.
+Here’s what you can anticipate from stage 5 CKD, including life expectancy with and without dialysis and/or transplantation.

 What is stage 5 kidney disease?